 In the urban forest sustainability framework (Appendix 2), three different criteria focus on aspects of urban forest assessment that can be addressed through a comprehensive urban forest canopy study.
 Canopy Cover Assessment and Goals (Criterion M2) which is currently assigned a "moderate" status based on the City's preliminary assessment from 2014, would be improved to "good" with the completion of a comprehensive and detailed urban tree canopy (UTC) assessment, and to "optimal" if this assessment was used to help implement urban forest planning.
 Tree Inventory (Criterion M1) is also currently assigned a "moderate" status, and would be improved to "good" by incorporating a sample-based inventory of privately-owned trees, and to "optimal" if this inventory was included in city-wide GIS.
-Similarly, for trees on private property (Criterion V7) the City is currently given a "moderate" status based on the preliminary canopy assessment from 2014, but would be given a "good" status if ground-based samples were collected, and an "optimal" status if this data were incorporated within a comprehensive UTC assessment in GIS.
+Similarly, for trees on private property (Criterion V7) the City is currently ranked "moderate" based on the preliminary canopy assessment from 2014, but would be given "good" status if ground-based samples were collected and an "optimal" status if this data were incorporated within a comprehensive UTC assessment in GIS.

-A comprehensive UTC assessment that includes tools to identify and prioritize planting areas, as well as incorporate ground-based data from a subset of private properties is the suggested approach for Ottawa as per Recommendation #4.
+A comprehensive UTC assessment that includes tools to identify and prioritize planting areas and incorporate ground-based data from a subset of private properties is the suggested approach for Ottawa (see Recommendation #4).